myriadrf/LMS8001-Companion/README.md

           Manufacturing/         - Additional manufacturing information
           PDF/                   - Schematic and layout PDFs
           Reports/               - DRC, ERC and drill reports

+Please note that firmware has been moved to a [dedicated repo](https://github.com/myriadrf/LMS8001-Companion_FW).

 ## Associated projects